joaomilho/typenshtein/README.md

 typiness relative to the other that one that is distant.

-A typo is when a creature with the capacity of writing potencially correct words – typically Humans – fails to do so because its members employed in that task – typically fingers – do not perform their function correctly, either by a mismatch between their central nervous system sygnals and the member motricity execution or simply because they are using a keyboard that they are not used to – typically a swedish one –, so that their "muscle memory" fails to "remember" the right moves and end up typing one or more wrong characters.
+A typo is when a creature with the capacity of writing potencially correct words – typically humans – fails to do so because its members employed in that task – typically fingers – do not perform their function correctly, either by a mismatch between their central nervous system signals and the member motricity execution or simply because they are using a keyboard that they are not used to – typically Swedish –, so that their "muscle memory" fails to "remember" the right moves and end up typing one or more wrong characters.
 The wrongly typed characters statistically tend to be physically close to the originally intended character, and a proper detection of typos needs to take that into consideration.

-Typos are normally not intentional, but this library can detect also intentional ones.
+Typos are normally not intentional, but this library can detect also intentional ones – there's no way to distinguish them without mind reading, which might be possible in the near future.

 Detecting typos is an important thing to do because a typo can, for instance, prevent the proper delivery of a vital email or change the meaning of an